Strawberry Mansion triple shooting kills 24-year-old woman

 Police say a 24-year-old woman was shot twice and pronounced dead at the scene.

-A 35-year-old woman, who was shot five times, and a 26-year-old woman, who was shot three times, remain hospitalized.
+A 32-year-old woman, who was shot five times, and a 26-year-old woman, who was shot three times, remain hospitalized.

 Police are investigating a second scene four blocks away on North 33rd and Monument streets.